• Art magazine

 photo of Taylor Deas-Melesh @taylor_deas_Melesh, via unsplash

-Despite all efforts, nothing wants to create fresh and innovative things.
-There can be many different reasons behind such a blockade:
+Despite all efforts, nothing fresh and innovative is emerging.
+Behind such a blockage, there can be many different reasons:

 Mental health

-Psychological problems such as depression or anxiety disorders can strongly stop creativity.
-In phases of depression, you often feel without drive and unmotivated, which makes it difficult to develop creativity.
-Fears can lead to the lack of inspiration overwhelmed and intensify the fears.
+Psychological problems like depression or anxiety disorders can strongly hinder creativity.
+During phases of depression, you often feel unmotivated and lethargic, making it difficult to develop creativity.
+Fears can lead to a lack of inspiration, overwhelming you and reinforcing your fears.

 (Note: These statements are made from personal experience.
 In the case of psychological problems, it is strongly recommended to take advantage of professional medical help.).